olegkleiman/Tlv.Search/README.md

 The idea behind semantic search is to embed all entries in the corpus into vector space.
 Embedding is usually performed by *Transformer* - the core ML model of modern NLP.
 Unlike traditional NLP models, which rely on recurrent neural networks (RNNs) and convolutional neural networks (CNNs), transformers use a self-attention mechanism to capture relationships between words in a sentence.

-At the search time, the prompt is embedded into the same vector space and the closest embeddings from the corpus are found.
+The prompt is embedded into the same vector space at the search time and the closest embeddings from the corpus are found.
 These entries should have a high semantic overlap with the query.

 ![docs similarity](https://raw.githubusercontent.com/UKPLab/sentence-transformers/master/docs/img/SemanticSearch.png)